Romeo Roselli: World Wrestling Entertainment (2004–2006)

-Independent circuit (2006-present)
+Independent circuit (2006–2017)

 Since his release from World Wrestling Entertainment, Roselli has worked for many US independent promotions and has sometimes competed against and teamed up with Antonio Thomas.
 He has also had the chance to wrestle in over countries as well such as Italy, Puerto Rico and the United Kingdom.

 On March 23, Roselli returned to the New York independent circuit at Northeast Wrestling's Wrestlefest X in a losing effort against Mikey Batts.
 In April, Roselli had a one-month tour at Puerto Rico's main wrestling promotion, World Wrestling Council.
 He defeated El Bronco for the WWC Puerto Rico Heavyweight Championship, and re-lost the title to him in a Loser Leaves Town rematch, before returning to the US.
 Roselli returned to Ohio Valley Wrestling in October where he lost to Paul Burchill.
 Roselli then went to Europe to tour with Nu-Wrestling Evolution.
 On December 10, 2006, in Palermo, Italy, Romeo defeated Vampiro to win the NWE Heavyweight Championship, becoming only the third champion in NWE history, and the first of Italian heritage.

 On January 13, 2007, Roselli debuted for Full Impact Pro when he teamed up with Antonio Thomas and Shiima Xion and lost to Pelle Primeau and The Heartbreak Express (Phil Davis and Sean Davis).
 On March 10, 2007 Roselli defeated Jason Blade in the opening match on a NEW event.
 On April 6, Roselli made his UK debut when he defended the NWE World Heavyweight Championship against Sterling James Keenan at One Pro Wrestling.
 On April 22, Roselli announced his surprise partner for the evening as Joey Mercury on a NEW event in Bristol, Connecticut and the duo, managed by TNA Knockout Velvet Sky went on to defeat Vik Dalishus and Hale Collins of The NOW.
 On May 4, 2007, Roselli made a rare US NWE World Heavyweight Championship title defense at Top Rope Promotions at the 2007 Killer Kowalski Cup where he defeated Mike Bennett.
 On May 11, Roselli and Thomas teamed up to take part in a gauntlet match for the International Wrestling Cartel Tag Team Championship which was eventually won by Johnny Gargano and Michael Facade.